Military families face unique challenges - physically, emotionally, logistically and financially.

 To help, CardRatings examined the fine print of several credit products geared toward servicemen and women to find out what really matters.

 Finding the Best Military Credit Cards

 There are several major players in the world of military credit cards, most notably USAA; PenFed, short for Pentagon Federal Credit Union; and the Navy Federal Credit Union.
 Each company centers its service on military families, but also (to varying degrees) seeks a broader customer base, such as through civilian members of defense agencies.
 In all cases, products and services are made available to family members of those in active duty, retired or with some related status.

 These are the first cards you'll want to investigate, but don't forget all credit card issuers will offer some benefit to members of the military.
 It never hurts to ask.
 At a bare minimum you should insist upon:

 Waivers on many, or all, fees, especially foreign transaction fees for overseas deployment (See our best picks for cards in this category).
 One key note here is that American Express waives the annual fee for military personnel and their spouses.
-That means even the The Platinum Card® from American Express with its $550 annual fee (See Rates and Fees) is free for service members and/or their spouses to carry.
-Learn more about this Amex-specific fee waiver.
+That means even the The Platinum Card® from American Express with its $550 annual fee is free for service members and/or their spouses to carry.
+(American Express is a CardRatings advertiser.
+Terms apply; See Rates and Fees) Learn more about this Amex-specific fee waiver.

 Extended grace periods during deployment